DataDog/hiring-engineers/answers.md

 ### Adding Tags

-Within `/etc/datadog-agent/datadog.yaml`, under tags, you can specify what the machine is going to be tagged under for quick access on the Datadog platform.
+Within `/etc/datadog-agent/datadog.yaml`, under tags, specify what the machine is going to be tagged under for quick access on the Datadog platform.
 Likewise, multiple machines, like kubernetes clusters, can be grouped together under the same tags if they are running similar processes or working for the same service.

 ```
 tags: